What is Electrochemical Grinding (ECG), Its Parts & How it Works?

 Below are the benefits of electrochemical grinding:

-- Offers exceptional accuracy due to absence of direct contact between tool and workpiece.
+1. Offers exceptional accuracy due to the absence of direct contact between the tool and the workpiece.

-- Ensures scratch-free surfaces for smooth, flawless finish.
+3. Ensures scratch-free surfaces for a smooth, flawless finish.

 Disadvantages